MontoyaAndres/test_problem_s3_cognito/README.md

 Then in the bucket created, create a new folder called `public` and then upload the images from `menu_icons`

-This thing works with appsync and a lambda called test, run the test query to check the response of the images
+This thing works with appsync and a lambda called test, run the test query to check the response of the images -> remember to create an account in cognito, then sign in as this user created

 More info of this here: